olivernina/lsmdc2017/README.md

 # lsmdc2017
 Sorry everyone the code release has taken a long time due to unexpected life events.
 We will relase it soon.
-You can always send me an email for specific questions.
-Thanks olivernina at gmail
+You can always send me an email for specific questions : olivernina at gmail.
+Thanks